 Governance is a powerful component of integrated programming for Mercy Corps.
 Since, at its core, governance is about decision-making and the process by which decisions are implemented, its influence cross-cuts all sectors and locations of relief and development programming.
 Mercy Corps believes that each country needs to decide its own economic and social priorities with leadership from government, in partnership with and accountable to the people who live in the country.
 Individuals, institutions and organizations within the public, private and civil society arenas need to be strong, accountable and participatory.
 In this way, good governance is not an end in itself, but rather a means to building and sustaining secure, productive and just communities.

 Mercy Corps believes that partnership is critical to achieving deep impact, sustainability, and amplifying reach.
 We collaborate with a diverse range of partner agencies and institutions at all levels of the public, private and civil society sectors to address the global challenges that drive our work.
-See the list at the right for a few of our current international partners.
+Read more about our Governance Approach and work in the resources below.

 AttachmentsSector Approach: Governance and Partnerships